JBorrow/fastapi-jinja-auth/README.md

 The goal of `simpleapp.py` is to introduce the concept of cookies as auth tokens, and `app.py` makes this more concrete using JWTs.

+There's a third application, `githubapp.py` that uses the GitHub Apps API to perform the login flow.
+That's more advanced and essentially uses a remote API to check if you are a member of a given organisation.

 References
 ----------